File & Database Backups

 SimpleBackups is an all-in one backup solution for servers, websites and databases.

 Easily connect your server(s) to any storage and schedule your backups the way you need.
+You also have the option to automate snapshots on your hosting provider for servers and volumes.

 All SimpleBackups paid plans include a secure backup storage vault called SimpleStorage.
 This saves you the hassle of connecting your own storage if you don't want to.